 Hawthorn Woods home prices are not only among the most expensive in Illinois, but Hawthorn Woods real estate also consistently ranks among the most expensive in America.

-Hawthorn Woods is a decidedly white-collar village, with fully 95.39% of the workforce employed in white-collar jobs, well above the national average.
+Hawthorn Woods is a decidedly white-collar village, with fully 90.36% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Hawthorn Woods is a village of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Hawthorn Woods who work in management occupations (27.41%), sales jobs (13.82%), and business and financial occupations (11.85%).
+There are especially a lot of people living in Hawthorn Woods who work in management occupations (21.73%), sales jobs (13.62%), and office and administrative support (11.68%).

 Also of interest is that Hawthorn Woods has more people living here who work in computers and math than 95% of the places in the US.

-Hawthorn Woods is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+Because of many things, Hawthorn Woods is a great place for families with children to consider.
+First of all, many other families with children live here, making Hawthorn Woods a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Hawthorn Woods has a high rate of owner-occupied single family homes, which tends to reflect stability in the community.
+With regard to real estate, Hawthorn Woods has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Hawthorn Woods’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 In Hawthorn Woods, however, the average commute to work is quite long.
-On average, people spend 33.73 minutes each day getting to work, which is significantly higher than the national average.
+On average, people spend 37.22 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

 The most common language spoken in Hawthorn Woods is English.
-Other important languages spoken here include Russian and Spanish.
+Other important languages spoken here include Langs. of India and Spanish.